IBM/storage-fusion/backup-restore/recipes/Domino-Data-Labs/Readme.md

       }'
 done
 ```
-Note: newer releases of Fusion automatically apply the recipes it finds in
+Note: although newer releases of Fusion automatically find recipes in a
-the project without requiring a patch to each PolicyAssignment.
+namespace associated with a policyassignment, for Applications that span
+multiple namespaces we need to patch the policyassignment manually here

 # 4) Tune Fusion backup and restore settings (defaults will cancel your job)
 ```